Chicago Estate Planning Attorney — Probate / Estate Administration

-If someone has contested a will or the estate’s documentation, or if you’re the Executor the estate, it is highly recommended to contact an experienced Chicago estate administration attorney as soon as possible.
+If someone has contested a will or the estate’s documentation, or if you’re the Executor of the estate, it is highly recommended to contact an experienced Chicago estate administration attorney as soon as possible.
 At James C. Provenza & Associates, P.C., our estate lawyers will guide you through the probate process and represent your interests in court, if necessary.

 To schedule a consultation with the Chicago attorneys at James C. Provenza, P.C., contact us today at (847) 729-3939.
 In the meantime, you can learn more about the Illinois probate process below.

 When an individual dies with a will in the state of Illinois, the will or living trust usually states the Executor of the estate.
 One of the first duties of the Executor is to ensure that the deceased person’s will is valid and legally binding (the will should be filed in the county clerk’s office where the individual resided).
 The Executor also has several other tasks to complete following a death, including:

 - Identify and inventory the deceased person’s assets

 - Pay debts and taxes

 - Distribute the remaining property as the will (or if there’s no will, Illinois law) directs

 If an individual dies without a will in Illinois, an individual must ask the court to be appointed as “administrator” of the estate.